Shared Situational Awareness Using Hybrid Zonotopes with Confidence Metric: Introduction

 We propose to use set-based methods to improve the robustness of V2X communication to measurement noise and uncertainty.
 Set-based estimators have also been used in fault detection~\citep{conf:set_fault1}, underwater robotics~\citep{jaulin2009nonlinear}, ground vehicles~\citep{franze2015obstacle}, multi-agent systems~\citep{garcia2020guaranteed}, and localization~\citep{conf:setloc}. \cite{ScottJosephKConstrainedZonotopes} introduced constrained zonotopes as a computationally efficient set representation for convex polytopes.
 Constrained zonotopes have found great use in set-valued state estimation~\citep{ScottJosephKConstrainedZonotopes, raimondo2016closed, rego2020guaranteed} due to their efficient identities for common set operations.
 They have been applied to other problems as well, such as robust controllable and robust positively invariant set computations~\citep{vinod2025projection, raghuraman2022set}, hierarchical control~\citep{koeln2020vertical}, and tube-based model predictive control~\citep{andrade2024tube}.
 Hybrid zonotopes~\citep{hybrid2023} extend constrained zonotopes by incorporating integer variables.
 This allows for representation of nonconvex and disjoint sets, enabling nonlinear state estimation~\citep{siefert2023_SVSE, thompson2025_MHE}.
 In this study, estimated sets are represented by constrained zonotopes and fused sets are represented by hybrid zonotopes, as the proposed methods involve unions.
+This work uses the zonoLAB toolbox~\citep{koeln2024zonolab} for storing and representing zonotopic sets in MATLAB for simulations and the ZonoOpt toolbox~\citep{robbins2025sparsity_zonoopt} for operations in C++ for experiments.